PandABlocks/PandABlocks-FPGA/modules/pulse/pulse_doc.rst

 Zero Width
 ----------

 If WIDTH=0, then the INP pulse width will be used.
-DELAY must be >4 clock ticks.
+DELAY must be >3 clock ticks, any lower inputted values will be defaulted to four.

 .. timing_plot::
    :path: modules/pulse/pulse.timing.ini